 The RCVS has a website facility called Find a Vet which can be used to find practices based on a postcode search.
 When contacting veterinary practices to enquire about a work experience place, it is important to stress that you are applying to study Veterinary Nursing at degree level at University and that it is an entry requirement for the course.
 This should give you priority over those wanting general work experience while at school.
 It is best to write or email in the first instance, then follow up with a phone call.
 It is important to show enthusiasm and be persistent, but without pestering!

 What constitutes a 'week'?
-5 days (in a block or separate days)
+5 days (in a block or separate days) totalling 35 hours.

 Acceptable types of experience: Hands-on experience with dogs and horses is preferred, including in a riding school, livery/competition/rehabilitation yard, commercial/hunt kennels, grooming parlours or a hydrotherapy centre.
 Time in the 'in-patient' area of a veterinary practice or with a veterinary physiotherapist/chiropractor/osteopath will also give a useful insight.
 Having sole responsibility for a horse can also count towards a proportion of the experience required.
 For offer making purposes, we will only consider work experience that has taken place in the period 2 years immediately before the course start date (so if you are applying for September 2018 entry, we will not consider experience gained before September 2016); this is to ensure that you have recent experience on the most up to date practices and procedures.

 No other courses have compulsory work experience requirements, but bear in mind that work experience always gives you confidence and a competitive edge when academic requirements have already been met or exceeded.
+It will also be helpful when on course as you can apply what you have learnt during work experience to your theoretical studies.

 We understand that securing suitable work experience may be a daunting prospect, especially if you do not have any contacts within your course area.
 We also understand that it may be difficult to get the variety of experience required.
-However, please note that we ensure that all applicants have the same levels of work experience in each course area, as experience has told us that students perform better on their course and during their placement year if they have practical experience which they can relate to and take examples from.
+However, please note that we ensure that all applicants have the same levels of work experience in each course area, as experience has taught us that students perform better on their course and during their placement year if they have practical experience which they can relate to and take examples from.

 We recommend that you collate information and references in relation to your work experience and build up a portfolio to demonstrate what you have done.
 We would advise all applicants, where possible, to obtain references on letter headed paper at the point the experience is completed so you have a full record of the depth and breadth of experience obtained.